npyrz/Kudos-Board/README.md

 - [ ] The pinned state of a card persists when:
   - [ ] navigating away from and back to the board.
   - [ ] refreshing the page.

 ### Walkthrough Video

-`TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
-Make sure the video or gif actually renders and animates when viewing this README.
-Ensure your walkthrough showcases the presence and/or functionality of all features you implemented above (check them off as you film!).
-Pay attention to any **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS** checkboxes listed above to ensure graders see the full functionality of your website! (🚫 Remove this paragraph after adding walkthrough video)

 `ADD_EMBEDDED_CODE_HERE`